6 Free Tools to Create Stunning Panorama Photos

-Microsoft’s Image Composite Editor was sitting in a software graveyard for about seven years before they decided to revive it.
-We’re thankful for that because it’s the easiest program to use and produced the best results.
+Microsoft’s Image Composite Editor (or ICE) was sitting around in a software graveyard before the company decided to revive it.
+We’re thankful for this decision because it’s the easiest program to use with the best results.

-The program contains four buttons at the top that take you through each stage of the process – Import, Stitch, Crop, and Export.
-You’ll see options on the right, which let you further enhance your panorama.
+The Image Composite Editor contains four buttons at the top that take you through each stage of the process: Import, Stitch, Crop, and Export.
+You’ll also see additional options along the right which will let you further enhance your panorama.

 Ease of use: 5